 “It's the most wonderful time of the year…”

 Or so the song goes.
-For those in the self storage industry, however, winter isn’t always the merriest, as spring and summer tend to be the busier times of year for storage.
+For those in the self storage industry, however, winter isn’t always the merriest, as spring and summer tend to be the busier times of year for self storage facilities.
 So, we’re often thinking of ways that self storage owners can market themselves for seasonal storage, especially during the Christmas holiday season.
+Self storage marketing is crucial year-round, and these seasonal storage marketing ideas can help get leads in the holiday spirit.

 12 Seasonal Storage Marketing Ideas for Christmas & the Holidays

 We don’t want to keep you waiting.
-So without further ado, here are twelve unique ways to bring in business during the holiday season.
+So without further ado, here are twelve ways to attract tenants to your self storage business during the holiday season.

 1. Become a Donation Drop-Off Spot